FREE PRINTABLE: LOW CARB & KETO FOOD LISTGET IT NOW

 This post may contain affiliate links, which help keep this content free.
 (Full disclosure)

 Let’s face it – one of the biggest things people miss on a low carb lifestyle is bread.
 That’s why my low carb bread recipes recipe index is constantly one of the most popular areas on Wholesome Yum, and why I’m always so excited to create new ones.
-This Atkins and keto 90 second bread with almond flour is the latest.
+This keto 90 second bread with almond flour is the latest.
+(Some people call it keto mug bread!)

-All that being said, sometimes I just want a sandwich!
+The fundamentals of the keto diet are healthy fats, keto vegetables, and natural meats.
+But, sometimes I just want a sandwich!
 Just not a wheat or carb-filled one.
-And when I’m in a hurry, nothing beats enjoying a sandwich on 90-second bread…
+And when I’m in a hurry, nothing beats enjoying a sandwich on 90 second bread.

 Keto 90 second bread is a low carb, grain-free bread that you can make basically in 90 seconds.
-It’s perfect if you want an Atkins bread, keto bread, or just a general low carb bread.
+It’s perfect if you want a super quick keto bread, or just a general low carb bread.

 I’m not sure who came up with microwave bread first, but I’m pretty sure it started out using wheat flour and wasn’t low carb.
 These days, the name “90 second bread” seems to indicate a low carb microwave bread, and there are various versions of it.

 In fact, my low carb English muffin is essentially a 90 second bread recipe.
-Many of you reported making it for sandwiches and general-purpose bread uses, when you don’t have time to make cloud bread or almond flour bread (both of which I also love!).
+Many of you reported making it for sandwiches and general-purpose bread uses, when you don’t have time to make cloud bread, almond flour bread, or my keto bread mix.

-I still make that one a lot but wanted to improve it.
+I still make the English muffin a lot, but wanted to improve it.
 And, many people ask about a 90 second bread with almond flour only, whereas the other version also includes coconut flour.
 So, I made some adjustments, and came up with an improved, chewier 90 second bread recipe…

 Here are all the ingredients you’ll need to make this chewy bread: